DwarakanathAkkala/Travel-Itinerary-Planner/README.md

 - **Intuitive Itinerary Builder:** For any trip, users can add, edit, and delete itinerary items (flights, lodging, activities, etc.), which are automatically sorted by date and time.
 - **Interactive Map Integration:** Displays all itinerary items with a location as custom, color-coded markers on an interactive Leaflet map.
 The map automatically adjusts its view to fit all markers.
 - **Real-Time Directions:** Users can get real-time driving directions from their current location to any itinerary item directly on the map.
-- **Google Maps Integration:** A quick-link on each itinerary item opens the location in a new Google Maps tab for more details.
+- **Comprehensive Expense Tracker:** Users can add, edit, delete, and categorize trip-specific expenses to monitor their budget in real-time.
-- **Comprehensive Expense Tracker:** Users can log, categorize, and manage trip-specific expenses to monitor their budget in real-time.
-(Note: Displaying expenses is the next feature to be implemented).
+- **Seamless Trip Sharing:** Users can generate a unique, read-only link for their trip to share with friends and family.
+The feature uses the native Web Share API on supported devices for a seamless experience and provides a copy-to-clipboard fallback for others.
 - **Responsive Design:** The entire application is fully responsive and provides a seamless experience on desktop, tablet, and mobile devices.

 ## Design Decisions or Assumptions
 - **Serverless Architecture:** I chose Firebase for all backend services (Auth, Realtime Database) to create a powerful application without needing to manage my own server.
 This simplifies deployment and scaling.
-- **Modular JavaScript:** As the application grew, the `trip.js` file was refactored into smaller, feature-specific modules (`trip-map.js`, `trip-itinerary.js`, `trip-expenses.js`) to improve code organization, maintainability, and separation of concerns.
+- **Modular JavaScript:** As the application grew, the `trip.js` file was refactored into smaller, feature-specific modules (`trip-map.js`, `trip-itinerary.js`, `trip-expenses.js`, `trip-share.js`) to improve code organization, maintainability, and separation of concerns.
 - **Client-Side Rendering:** All HTML is rendered dynamically in the browser using data fetched from Firebase.
 This creates a fast, single-page application feel.
 - **Free-Tier APIs:** For the map features, I opted for Leaflet.js with the free Nominatim geocoding service and OpenStreetMap tiles to deliver full functionality without incurring API costs.
 - **Security through Firebase Rules:** Instead of hiding API keys with environment variables (which is not possible in this static-site setup), security is enforced through robust Firebase Security Rules and Google Cloud API key restrictions, which is the recommended approach for client-side applications.
+Read access for shared trips is explicitly controlled by an `isShared` flag in the database.

 ## Installation & Getting started
 This is a client-side application and does not require a build step or package manager.
 To run it locally, you can use any simple local server.
 Python's built-in server is a great option.